 Allows customers to opt-in and out of marketing communications and updates distribution lists automatically for the Marketing team

-Mappedin has worked with stadiums such as Okinawa Arena to design and build a custom wayfinding experience with our Web SDK that enables maximum discovery of the venue’s services and amenities.
+Mappedin has worked with stadiums and teams such as St. Louis CITY SC to design and build a custom wayfinding experience with our Web SDK that enables maximum discovery of the venue’s services and amenities.
 Mappedin has also created interactive stadium maps for Kardinia Park and Blundstone Arena.

 The Mappedin platform enables stadiums and arenas to build editable digital maps and promote news and updates about live and upcoming events.
 To implement location-based technology and marketing strategies, one of the first steps is to create a visualization of the stadium, arena, or sports field.
 By combining precise location data and a digital map, operators can better understand foot traffic, how people move through the stadium, as well as how to use this information to improve the visitor experience.

 There are three key components required to build a proximity marketing experience: the advertising content, positioning, and the digital map.
 Mappedin’s blue dot navigation feature takes care of the second piece for marketers hoping to target attendees to a sporting or entertainment event.

 There are four main types of location-based marketing.
 Here’s a brief overview:

 Geofencing: Send personalized messages or location-based notifications using a customer’s real-time location.
 For example, if you have a restaurant chain’s mobile app and opted-in, you’ll receive a message when you’re near one of its locations.